jfrog/jfrog-cli-security/tests/testdata/other/jobSummary/single_no_issue.md

 ```
-✅ No vulnerabilities were found
+✅ No security violations were found
 ```